 How to Play a Chaotic Evil Character

 More often than not, chaotic evil characters found in the game are enemies you need to battle rather than members of your own party.
-However, an experienced player may decide to make their character tend towards chaotic evil.
+However, an experienced player may make their character tend towards chaotic evil.

-You may also want to wreak havoc on the campaign.
+Embrace the chaos.
+Wreak havoc on the campaign.
 Throw unexpected challenges at your opponents and attempt to divert them from their mission.
 Create problems for the sole purpose of watching others panic while trying to resolve them.

 Keep in mind that you shouldn’t be evil in real life.
 The game should be fun for everyone, and if the havoc you cause spoils everyone else’s enjoyment, you may not be invited back.
 Be sure to limit your evil actions to things that make sense in the in-game universe.
+Follow the dungeon master’s lead; they’ll let you know if you’re taking it too far or spoiling everyone else’s fun.

 Character Classes and Races Tending Towards Chaotic Evil